-The Senate bathing facility, pictured here, boasted of tubs carved from single blocks of Carrara marble.
+The Senate bathing facility boasted of tubs carved from single blocks of Carrara marble.
 Minton tiles covered the floor.
-In 1869 a city newspaper published a description of one of these luxurious bathing chambers, noting that ‘when not in use, it is always open to the inspection of visitors.’
-Here a senator is surprised by two misinformed visitors.
+In 1869, a city newspaper published a description of these luxurious bathing chambers, noting that ‘when not in use, it is always open to the inspection of visitors.’
+Pictured in the above illustration is a senator surprised by two misinformed visitors.

-In 1869, the bathtubs in the basement of the US Capitol building looked something like the painting above.
-Here they are today:
+Here are the bathtubs today, located in the basement of the US Capitol building:

 The Senate bathing facility has since become a maintenance room—a maintenance room that happens to have a marble bathtub carved from a solid block of Italian marble.
 Sitting on the steps to one tub is our guide, NPR Congressional Correspondent Andrea Seabrook.
 In the eight years she’s been reporting on Congress, Andrea has made it a point to get to know the whole Capitol building.
 “The members of the House Republican Caucus—and sometimes the Democrats—meet in the basement for their closed-door secret strategy sessions,” Andrea says.
 “And it’s a really good place to get a tip from members that you know about what’s going on.”
 One day, after getting the info she needed for her story, she decided to press further on into the depths of the Capitol.
 “I have this habit of walking into any door that’s unlocked…You start poking around, going into doors…you find the coolest things…” she says.
 During one of these explorations, she found the marble bathtubs.